Axway/streams-open-docs/content/en/docs/install/_index.md

 4. Click **Save**
 5. Ensure to securely store the generated client secret because it will be required in further steps.

-#### Create a secret
+### Create a secret

-To create your secret to use with the Amplify platform docker-registry, run the following command with the service account information:
+To create a secret to use with the Amplify platform docker-registry, run the following command with the service account information:

 ```sh
 export NAMESPACE="my-namespace"
 export REGISTRY_SECRET_NAME="my-registry-secret-name"
 export REGISTRY_USERNAME="my-service-account-client-id"